-We joined the corporate ESG data platform Sedex, a non-profit organization that offers largest supplier ethical information sharing platform in the world, in June 2019.
-We are engaging our suppliers to shareinformation through Sedex by answering to the SAQ*.
+The Suntory Group joined Sedex in June 2019, and since then we are engaging our suppliers to share information through Sedex by answering to the SAQ*.
 These SAQs evaluate the potential social risks in the supply chain by focusing on child labor, forced labor and other human rights issues as well as considerations toward the work environment and occupational safety.
-As of May 2021, we have confirmed that over 1,000 manufacturing sites of approximately 650 major suppliers have joined the Sedex.
+As of November 2021, Suntory Beverage & Food has confirmed that more than 900 manufacturing sites of 550 major suppliers have joined the Sedex.
 We will continue to promote all major suppliers to join the Sedex.
 We will prioritize the strategy for each region based on the result of the risk assessment to formulate an action plan and promote corrective actions when needed.

 We also conduct sustainable procurement questionnaires targeting suppliers that have not joined Sedex.
 We examine not only our existing suppliers to identify those that are at high risk, but also assess potential new suppliers before we start business relationships.

 In addition, the Suntory Group shares the Suntory Group Supplier Guidelines with our overseas Group companies and verifies initiatives toward sustainability at each company at the Global Procurement Conference in which our overseas Group companies participate.
 In 2014 we engaged overseas suppliers to check potential child labor, forced labor, and other human right issues.